overtone/emacs-live/packs/live/clojure-pack/lib/nrepl/README.md

     Prompts for a project root if given a prefix argument.
 * <kbd>M-x nrepl</kbd>: Connect to an already-running nrepl server.

+While you're in `clojure-mode`, `nrepl-jack-in` is bound for convenience to <kbd>C-c M-j</kbd> and `nrepl` is bound to <kbd>C-c M-c</kbd>.

 ### Clojure buffer commands:

-* <kbd>C-x C-e</kbd>: Evalulate the form preceding point and display the result in the echo area.
+* <kbd>C-x C-e</kbd>: Evaluate the form preceding point and display the result in the echo area.
 If invoked with a prefix argument, insert the result into the current buffer.
+* <kbd>C-c C-p</kbd>: Evaluate the form preceding point and display the result in a popup buffer.
 * <kbd>C-M-x</kbd>: Evaluate the top level form under point and display the result in the echo area.
 If invoked with a prefix argument, insert the result into the current buffer.
+Also bound to <kbd>C-c C-c</kbd>.
 * <kbd>C-c C-r</kbd>: Evaluate the region and display the result in the echo area.
 * <kbd>C-c C-b</kbd>: Interrupt any pending evaluations.
-* <kbd>C-c C-m</kbd>: Invoke macroexpand-1 on the form preceding point and display the result in a macroexpansion buffer.
+* <kbd>C-c C-m</kbd>: Invoke macroexpand-1 on the form at point and display the result in a macroexpansion buffer.
 If invoked with a prefix argument, macroexpand is used instead of macroexpand-1.
-* <kbd>C-c M-m</kbd>: Invoke clojure.walk/macroexpand-all on the form preceding point and display the result in a macroexpansion buffer.
+* <kbd>C-c M-m</kbd>: Invoke clojure.walk/macroexpand-all on the form at point and display the result in a macroexpansion buffer.
 * <kbd>C-c C-n</kbd>: Eval the ns form.
 * <kbd>C-c M-n</kbd>: Switch the namespace of the repl buffer to the namespace of the current buffer.
 * <kbd>C-c C-z</kbd>: Select the repl buffer.
+With a prefix argument - changes the namespace of the REPL buffer to the one of the currently visited source file.
 * <kbd>C-c M-o</kbd>: Clear the entire REPL buffer, leaving only a prompt.
 Useful if you're running the REPL buffer in a side by side buffer.
 * <kbd>C-c C-k</kbd>: Load the current buffer.
 * <kbd>C-c C-l</kbd>: Load a file.
 * <kbd>C-c C-d</kbd>: Display doc string for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol
 * <kbd>C-c C-s</kbd>: Display the source for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol
 * <kbd>C-c C-j</kbd>: Display JavaDoc (in your default browser) for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol
-* <kbd>M-.</kbd>: Jump to the definition of a var.
-If invoked with a prefix argument, or no symbol is found at point, prompt for a var.
+* <kbd>M-.</kbd>: Jump to the definition of a symbol.
+If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
 * <kbd>M-,</kbd>: Return to your pre-jump location.
 * <kbd>M-TAB</kbd>: Complete the symbol at point.
 (For `auto-complete` integration, see [`ac-nrepl`](https://github.com/purcell/ac-nrepl))